 It is important to understand that this model is not rigid and may be deviated from to support the purposes of public procurement.
-It is also important to recognize that the government/state/city organization has fundamental inherent government functions that cannot be delegated to a contractor.
+It is also important to recognize that there are some functions that are inherently governmental that cannot be delegated to a non-State employee or contractor.
 If these inherent functions are delegated, it implies the contractor is now acting as an employee of the government (i.e. providing a personal service).